AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-conditional-attribute-profiling.md

 1. Select **Save** to save the changes.

 The `platform` attribute is stored in the system.
-Whenever an author decides to use the `platform` attribute in a DITA topic in a folder, they will see the values in the Properties tab in the Editor.
+Whenever an author decides to use the `platform` attribute in a DITA topic in a folder, they can view the values in the Properties tab in the Editor.

 ![](images/properties-tab.png){width="350" align="left"}